nlopez59/myapp/README.md

 ## ✅ Prerequisites

-* Install VS COde and the Git extension
+* Install VS Code and the Git extension
 * Install **DBB v3** (or newer) on zOS and note the installation path (usually `/usr/lpp/IBM/dbb`).
 * Ensure all VS Code users: